Kevinfringe/AU-CLIP/README.md

 The scripts for different type of inference and metric calculation are in `./mapper/inference`.

 Please check the path in option file, and run the script directly.

+The pretrained weights of our best model can be downloaded [here](https://drive.google.com/file/d/1D-r9HjfgqKoaTTiLv65H1avM6ckZi4lG/view?usp=sharing).

+Place it under any directories, and modify the path in corresponding option files.

 ## Result Visualization